Basis Selection: Low-Rank Decomposition of Pretrained Large Language Models for Target Applications: Introduction

 \section{Introduction}

-Large language models (LLMs) have significantly enhanced the performance of various applications in natural language processing, computer vision, and beyond.
+Large language models (LLMs)~\citep{llama,gpt4,gemini} have significantly enhanced the performance of various applications in natural language processing, computer vision, and beyond.
 However, their large model sizes pose a bottleneck for many practical uses.
-The substantial computing resources required for LLM inference make it challenging to deploy them on devices with limited capabilities, such as personal computers and mobile/wearable devices.
+The substantial computing resources required for LLM inference make it challenging to deploy them on devices with limited capabilities, such as personal computers and mobile/wearable devices~\citep{Li2023FoldingAttention, li-etal-2025-breaking}.
 Moreover, even on hardware platforms with ample computing power, deploying LLMs consumes a significant amount of energy, raising concerns about sustainability.
 Therefore, it is essential to reduce the size of LLMs after pretraining to ease their computational demands and lower energy consumption.

-Our approach leverages the relationship between pretrained models and target applications.
-LLMs are typically pretrained on extensive datasets covering diverse tasks, which often share common elements.
-This shared pretraining generates synergies that contribute to the exceptional performance of LLMs.
-However, the differences between these tasks also introduce redundancy in the models.
-For a specific target application, we can remove these redundant components and retain only the useful parts of the LLMs.
-This approach allows us to compress the models while maintaining their performance on target applications as much as possible.
-Many scenarios only require supporting a certain type of application, making this approach effective in reducing the computing resource requirement and lowering inference costs.
+Our approach exploits the relationship between pretrained models and specific target applications.
+Large language models are typically pretrained on vast datasets encompassing a wide range of tasks, many of which share common characteristics.
+This shared pretraining fosters synergies that enhance the performance of LLMs.
+However, the diversity among these tasks also introduces redundancy into the models.
+As demonstrated by our results in Section~\ref{sec:method}, LLMs contain redundant components that are unnecessary for specific target applications.
+By removing these redundant parts and retaining only the relevant ones, we can reduce the model’s size while preserving its performance on the target application.
+Since many scenarios only require support for a specific type of application~\citep{chang-etal-2024-target}, this approach effectively lowers the computing resource requirements and reduces inference costs.